arq0017/mongo-configuration/README.md

-# Mongo-db-configuration
+# Mongo-db-configuration using Kubernetes

-In this repo, I configured mongo express with mongo database using kubernetes.
+In this repo, I configured mongo express with mongo database using <b>kubernetes</b>.

 <img width="1215" alt="Screenshot 2022-05-18 at 6 28 00 PM" src="https://user-images.githubusercontent.com/70997750/169044172-351ba817-a558-46bd-aea1-a487300152c1.png">

 Components of K8's cluster :